sktime/sktime/docs/source/reviewer_guide.rst

 * If the same parameter, attribute, return object or error is included elsewhere in sktime are the docstring descriptions as similar as possible
 * Does the online documentation render correctly with the changes?
 * Do the docstrings contain links to the relevant topics in the :ref:`glossary` or :ref:`user_guide`?

 .. warning::

-    If a Pull Request does not meet sktime's :ref:`documentation guide <developer_guide_documentation>` a reviewer shoudl require the documentation be updated prior to approving the Pull Request.
+    If a Pull Request does not meet sktime's :ref:`documentation guide <developer_guide_documentation>` a reviewer should require the documentation be updated prior to approving the Pull Request.